-5 In re Review of the Puerto Rico Electric Power Authority Data Security Plan, NEPR-MI-2020-0017.
+&lt;sup>5 In re Review of the Puerto Rico Electric Power Authority Data Security Plan, NEPR-MI-2020-0017.

-6 In re Review of the Puerto Rico Electric Power Authority Physical Security Plan, NEPR-MI-2020-0018.
+&lt;sup>6 In re Review of the Puerto Rico Electric Power Authority Physical Security Plan, NEPR-MI-2020-0018.

-7 See Resolution and Order of April 22, 2021, on Initial Budgets, table 2 on pages 3-4 and Resolution and Order of April 22, 2021, on Responses to Requests for Information, table 2 at pages 8-10, Case No. NEPR-MI-2021-0004; Resolution and Order of April 23, 2021, on Confidential Designation of Portions of LUMA's System Remediation Plan, table 2 on page 5, and Resolution and Order of May 6, 2021, on Confidential Designation of Portions of LUMA's Responses to Requests for Information on System Remediation Plan, table 2 at pages 7-9, Case No. NEPR-MI-2020-0019.
+&lt;sup>7 See Resolution and Order of April 22, 2021, on Initial Budgets, table 2 on pages 3-4 and Resolution and Order of April 22, 2021, on Responses to Requests for Information, table 2 at pages 8-10, Case No. NEPR-MI-2021-0004; Resolution and Order of April 23, 2021, on Confidential Designation of Portions of LUMA's System Remediation Plan, table 2 on page 5, and Resolution and Order of May 6, 2021, on Confidential Designation of Portions of LUMA's Responses to Requests for Information on System Remediation Plan, table 2 at pages 7-9, Case No. NEPR-MI-2020-0019.

-equipment assembled and installed at Palo Seco, as well as pictures of the San Juan site.
-Thus, the pictures could be useful to a person planning an attack on the transmission and distribution facilities, as they enable a person to identify their location and provide clear depictions of the equipment which could compromise the electric power services in Puerto Rico.
+facilities, as they enable a person to identify their location and provide clear depictions of the equipment which could compromise the electric power services in Puerto Rico.

-LUMA respectfully submits that the pictures in the Nineteenth Update should be designated CEII.
+LUMA respectfully submits that the pictures in the Twenty- Third Update should be designated CEII.
 This designation is a reasonable and necessary measure to protect critical infrastructure and enable LUMA to leverage the information and assessment of critical infrastructures without external threats.
 Given the importance of ensuring the safe and efficient operation of the generation assets and the T&D System, LUMA respectfully submits that the pictures be maintained confidential to safeguard the facility's integrity and protect it from external threats.